-Cash used in financing activities for the nine months ended September 30, 2014 was \$24,464 compared to cash used of \$38,852 for the nine months ended September 30, 2013.
+Cash used in financing activities for the year ended December 31, 2014 was \$48,737 compared to cash used of \$53,766 for the year ended December 31, 2013.
 The decrease is primarily due to incremental borrowings related to the proceeds from the refinancing of the 2011 First Lien Credit Facilities net of the costs and fees related to the new borrowings.

-As at September 30, 2014, the Company had cash of \$29,586 and available lines of credit of \$11,810.
+As at December 31, 2014, the Company had cash of \$25,573 and available lines of credit of \$13,160.
 Management believes that the Company has sufficient liquidity in the form of its current cash balances, the cash generating capacity of its businesses, its revolving credit facilities, access to capital markets and ongoing opportunities to divest non-core assets to meet its working capital, debt servicing, capital expenditure and other funding requirements for the forthcoming year.
 On an ongoing basis management evaluates the sufficiency of its current liquidity, borrowing capacity and capital structure to assure its capital structure is optimally poised to meet the needs of its operating plans.
 The company monitors the debt and capital markets in an effort to be opportunistic in refinancings of upcoming maturities and to better match terms and pricing to the company's needs.
 The Company has implemented significant cash improvement initiatives that it believes will improve its ability to generate enhanced cash flow in the future, including the formation of a senior management cash flow working group, implementation of enhanced controls and other key operational improvements.
-Further, Mood initiated an ongoing program to opportunistically divest non-core assets, commencing with the sale of its Latin American business in January 2014 followed by the sale of its DMX Canada accounts in June.
+Further, Mood initiated an ongoing program to opportunistically divest non-core assets, commencing with the sale of its Latin American business in January 2014 followed by the sale of its DMX Canada accounts in June 2014.